pyinfra-dev/pyinfra/docs/modules/files.md

 ##### pyinfra.modules.files.put

-[Not implemented] Copy a local file to the remote system.
+Copy a local file to the remote system.

 ```py
 put(